sam-goodwin/punchcard/README.md

 });
 ```

-The interface is statically typed and derived from the definition of the `HashTable` - we specified the `partitionKey` as the `id` field which has type `string`, and so the object passed to the `get` method must correspond.
+The interface is statically typed and derived from the definition of the `Table` - we specified the `partitionKey` as the `id` field which has type `string`, and so the object passed to the `get` method must correspond.

 `PutItem` and `UpdateItem` have similarly high-level and statically checked interfaces.
 More interestingly, condition and update expressions are built with helpers derived (again) from the table definition: